jaythegray/Ethics-in-AI/PROPOSAL.md

 2. **Cultural Sensitivity:** Acknowledge and respect the importance of cultural diversity, encouraging open dialogue and collaboration between individuals from different cultural backgrounds.

-3. **Continuous Learning and Adaptation:** Approach each interaction with curiosity and openness, seeking to learn from diverse cultures and perspectives.
+3. **Continuous Learning and Adaptation:** Approach each interaction with curiosity and openness, seeking to learn from diverse cultures and perspectives by asking questions that expand and clarify.

 4. **Ethical Reflection:** Encourage participants to reflect on their own moral beliefs and values, fostering critical thinking and ethical awareness.